decalage2/balbuzard/README.md

 	0290   65 42 6F 78 41 00 55 53 45 52 33 32 2E 64 6C 6C    eBoxA.USER32.dll
 	02A0   00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00    ................
 	02B0   54 69 6E 79 20 45 58 45 00 00 00 00 54 68 69 73    Tiny EXE....This

-Using wildcards, it is also possible to scan several files in a folder:

-	>balbuzard.py samples\*.bin

-With the -c option, results can be written in a CSV file, suitable for further analysis:

-	>balbuzard.py samples\*.bin -c results.csv

 ### How to extend the list of patterns